TheDuriel/TheDuriel.github.io/source/content/Nylon/1 Setup.md

 Optionally do the same with the addons/ and NylonContent/ directory.

-Note: It is possible to install Nylon/ to a different subdirectory within your project, however you may be required to editor Nylon.gd to gain full functionality.
+Note: It is possible to install Nylon/ to a different subdirectory within your project, however you may be required to edit Nylon.gd to gain full functionality.
 Keep reading to find out why.

 ### 5. Configuring Nylon
 To enable Nylon within your Godot project, open the Project Settings -> Autoloads and add Nylon/Nylon.gd as an autoload with the name 'Nylon'.